VAJIRI-CYB/SOC-LAB/blog.md

 ---
 ##Launch it
--docker-compose up -d
+- docker-compose up -d

 ---

 ##Add Kibana For Data Visualization to yml file
--can add to bottom of yml file
+- can add to bottom of yml file

  kibana:
     image: docker.elastic.co/kibana/kibana:7.15.0